 (b) the Client uses any part of the Website other than for test purposes.

 2.5 Upon receipt of the Project Release or deemed acceptance, the Developer shall have no further obligations to undertake any work in relation to the Project.
 The Client may however request that the Developer undertake further work relating directly or indirectly to the Project.
-If it agrees to undertake such work, the Developer reserves the right to charge the Client for any additional work carried out at its standard rates from time to time.
+If it agrees to undertake such work, the Developer reserves the right to charge the Client for any additional work carried out at its commercial rate at that time.

 3.1 The Client undertakes to deliver to the Developer all content, data, images and other information and all trade marks, trade names, logos and other branding of the Client (the “Customer Content”) required for the Project.

-3.2 The Client acknowledges that the Developer’s ability to complete the Project is dependent upon the full and timely co-operation of the Client and the Client undertakes to notify the Developer promptly in writing of any delays in delivering the Client Content.
-Where the Client has notified the Developer of any delay, the Client will provide the Developer with a revised timetable for supplying such Client Content.
+3.2 The Client acknowledges that the Developer’s ability to complete the Project is dependent upon the full and timely co-operation of the Client and the Client undertakes to notify the Developer promptly in writing of any delays in delivering the Client Content or specification input.
+Where the Client has notified the Developer of any delay, the Client will provide the Developer with a revised timetable for supplying such Client Content or input.

 4.1 The Client will pay the Project fees set out in the Project Proposals Payment Schedule (the “Fees”) to the Developer.

-(a) 35% of the Fees to be paid no later than 5 days before commencement of the Project by the Developer;
+(a) 50% of the Fees estimated in proposal to be paid no later than 5 days before commencement of the Project by the Developer;

-(b) 60% of the Fees to be paid on completion (before or on go live) ; and
+(b) remainder of the Estimated Fees to be paid on completion (before or on go live) ; and

-(c) the outstanding balance of the Fees to be paid no later than 10 days after the expiry of the Acceptance Test Period.
+(c) any outstanding balance of the development Fees to be paid no later than 10 days after the expiry of the Acceptance Test Period.

 4.4 All Fees payable are inclusive of VAT, unless you provide written evidence of VAT exemption.